-John H. Tinney was born in 1922 to Edward and Carrie Tinney who lived in Spring City, Pennsylvania.
+John H. Tinney was born on September 17, 1920 to Edward and Carrie Tinney of Spring City, Pennsylvania.
 John was one of five children.

 John graduated from Spring City High School in 1940.
 He was a member of the St. Joseph’s Catholic Church.
 He found employment as a draftsman at the Phoenixville Iron Company.